nayere6342/sep11-freedom-project/blog/entry04.md

 ### Design Process:

-My design process for this is that I believe that all things can be simplfulied by broking it down in the sence of this.
-That's what I believe, this is because of the simple fact that I have already shown how simple the code it is itself.
+For this design process I will try to keep processing short for this entry, that's what I will be doing in this entry.
+My design process for this is that I believe that all things can be simplified by breaking it down in the sense of this.
+That's what I believe, this is because of the simple fact that I have already shown how simple the code itself is by this.
+Due to this fact, it is easy to point out that parts of the code are in fact really complex at first looking at it.
+But after all that, it becomes super simple once it's all broken down.
+As well as having a calm mindset while coding is my process for this entry.
+Besides that, it's overall pretty simple in the sense of this entry.
+That's pretty much it for this entry.

 ### **_Challenges / Takeaways:_**